 A revised project cost estimate must be obtained from a general contractor or professional estimator recommended by the DFREM.
-This estimate, together with the Capital Project Cash Budget Form, available here, must be submitted to the Director of DFREM for approval.
+This estimate, together with the Capital Project Cash Budget Form, available here (LINK being revised), must be submitted to the Director of DFREM for approval.

 The design/development plans, Revised Project Cost Estimate, and Capital Project Cash Budget Form shall be submitted to DFREM for a review meeting with FREAC at the Catholic Center.
 The pastor must be present at the meeting at which FREAC’s review is performed.
 Following DFREM and FREAC review, and any necessary revisions, the project will be recommended by the Director of DFRM to the Archbishop for his approval.

 The Archbishop will review and approve all renovations or changes to liturgical areas.

 A) In the case of renovations to liturgical space, a color rendering or elevation of the interior space is required.